 Im 15 and I have depression/Anxiety and I cant handle school anymore I really want to get out of school but i dont want to get taken away or get into trouble and I love my parents so I dont want them to get in trouble eaither.
 Is there something they could do to get me out of school without any...
 Read more »

 The agreement is for post secondary educational expenses for an emancipated 19 year old/ 20 in October '18.
 Agreement was for a school that child is no longer attending.
 Has also moved out of a shared apartment.
 Moving home for now.
-The agreement was expenses for this specific school and toward a...
+The agreement was expenses for this specific school and...
 Read more »

 There is no way to accurately answer this question without reading the agreement and knowing a lot more facts about your situation, but I can tell you that if the agreement was signed by a judge in Indiana and entered in a court in Indiana then you definitely need an Indiana lawyer.
 If it's a...Read more »